junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "One more thing," Cas asks politely, "is there any chance you can get us a kind of very special oil from Jerusalem?"

-They do not expect the vizier to nod for that seemingly bizarre request without hesitation, but apparently over the last seven years when Mentuhotep IV was ruling under Wepwawet's influence, the vaults of Egypt have amassed its collection tremendously, and it doesn't miss out one of the most biblically sacred and valuable treasure in the world.
+They do not expect the vizier to nod for that seemingly bizarre request without hesitation, but apparently over the last seven years when Mentuhotep IV was ruling under Wepwawet's influence, the vaults of Egypt have amassed its collection tremendously, and it doesn't miss out on one of the most biblically sacred and valuable treasures in the world.

 Cas thanks him full-heartedly.
 Dean does the same.